mdsufz/MuDoGeR/conda_installation_and_usage.md

 Installing MuDoGeR via conda can help the user to utilize only part of the workflow.
-However, it is more recommended for those with a deeper understanding of how conda environmets works, as manual adjustments may need to be made.
+However, it is recommended for those with a deeper understanding of how conda environments work, as manual adjustments may need to be made.

 ## Installation using Conda/Mamba
 **1 - Install miniconda**